njpatel/APL/doc/queryparametersstatement.md

 Query parameters are provided by client applications through the `properties` slot of the request body's JSON object, in a nested property bag called `Parameters`.
-For example, here's the body of a REST API call to Kusto that calculates the age of some user, presumably by having the application ask for the user's birthday.
+For example, here's the body of a REST API call to APL that calculates the age of some user, presumably by having the application ask for the user's birthday.